lailabernardon/Marvelop-dia/testCases/Cadastro/id UC4 - Campos Vazios.md

     And user clicks on register

-    Then user is navigated to the home page
+    Then error message is showed

 ## Expected Result